diwis/BUFET/README.md

     where XX is the one of the sample input miRNA files (example/input_example5.txt, example/input_example10.txt, example/input_example25.txt, input_example50.txt).</li>
     <li> The file "output.txt" contains the results of the analysis.</li>
 </ol></p>

+<h3>3.4.
+Adding more species</h3>
+Open bufet.py and in line 239 add the label you want to use for the species and the taxonomy ID inside the dictionary, enclosed by single or double quotes (', ").
+The script can now be run using the new label as an argument to the "-species" option.

 <h2>4.
 Reproduction of the BUFET paper's experiments</h2>
 <p>